EvanZimmerman307/portfolio/README.md

 ```
 ## Deploy (GitHub Pages)
 - This repo includes a GitHub Actions workflow that builds and deploys on push to `main`.
-- After pushing, enable GitHub Pages in your repo settings if not already auto-enabled.